tbalza/tbalza-blog-hugo/content/posts/kubernetes_cicd/kubernetes_cicd.md

 ### Conclusions

-This article highlights different automation techniques using well established open-source tools to successfully provision and deploy a complete CI/CD pipeline in a Kubernetes cluster.
+We've covered different automation techniques using well-established open-source tools to successfully provision and deploy a complete CI/CD pipeline in a Kubernetes cluster.

-This approach aligns with the DevOps principles of efficiency and reliability.
-Having a single source of truth, where configurations are defined in a declarative fashion, and a fully automated pipeline has the potential to increase the speed of deliveries across environments and reduce human error.
+These patterns not only align with the DevOps principles of efficiency and reliability, but also establish a single source of truth.
+By defining configurations in a declarative fashion and maintaining a fully automated pipeline, we significantly enhance the speed of deliveries across environments and reduce the potential for human error.

 **Areas for improvement**